Null hypersurfaces as wave fronts in Lorentz-Minkowski space: A fundamental theorem for -complete null wave fronts

 Since $f$ is a wave front, we have

-which implies that $F$ is a wave front.
+which implies that $M_t$ is of rank $n$, that is, $F$ is a null wave front by Proposition~\ref{prop:536}.
 Since we have already shown that $\partial_t$ points in the null direction, $F$ is a null wave front.
 By definition, it is obvious that $F$ is $L$-complete.